Communities

 Thank you, this is useful answer.
 The event that started me thinking about this is that I was readin...

-CodeFarmer‭ wrote over 2 years ago
+CodeFarmer‭ wrote about 3 years ago

 Thank you, this is useful answer.
 The event that started me thinking about this is that I was reading some code that is a mixture of classes/object and independent functions.
 I started wondering what things to evaluate when thinking about whether/is some of the independent functions should be grouped to classes/object.
 Your last paragraph answer that!